Avoxel284/Avoxel284/README.md

 ## Other stuff about me
 - I own a video game company! https://arro.digital/
-- My future goals are to ace Python, learn Ruby and C# and figure out how to use Unity
+- My future goals are to learn Ruby + C# and figure out how to use Unity
-- I'm currently a front-end developer but maybe will do more back-end in the future
+- I am a full stack developer